Six Steps to Becoming a Restaurant Manager

 Beginning as chef

 The journey from chef to manager is not uncommon, especially if that chef goes on to open their own restaurant.
 But many chefs prefer to continue their careers in the kitchen and not in the office above it.
 For them, head chef might be a better career path.
 If the chef is interested in the mechanics of running a restaurant overall, then they might have management aspirations.
+You can find out more on how to become a professional chef here.

 Many restaurants hire staff with a view to promote them further down the line, once they’ve learned the ropes and the quirks of the establishment.